-Presently, Kyle came puttering up.
+Kyle came puttering up, his craft smoking.
 “Do you require assistance.”

 “I thought I’d have a picnic out here in the middle of this ball pit.
 Yes.”

-Kyle tossed her a rope and they got under way.
-It was slow progress under the added weight.
+Kyle tossed her a line, and they got underway to the finish line.